History of Patterson House and Grounds

 Restoring the Patterson House

-Starting in mid-2022, a large project to restore the Patterson home will begin.
+As of July 2022, the large project of restoring the Patterson home began and is still underway.
 This house, which had state-of-the-art utilities in 1932, will be updated with new energy-saving technologies.
 The exterior and interior will be cleaned, repaired, and restored.
 The electrical utilities that need updating will be replaced with modern wiring, plugs, and switches.
 The plumbing will be updated as needed.
 The outdated and ineffective heating and cooling systems will be replaced with a geothermal system.
 Mr. Patterson would have been delighted!
 When restorations are complete, the home will once again be open for tours and educational programs, and the grounds will be available for events.

 Note: The Patterson House is currently closed to visitors during the restoration project.